GLOBAL MARKETS-Europe woes, US earnings season hit shares, euro

 Yields on Spanish 10-year government bonds were 10 basis points higher on the day at 5.83 percent, but well below the July peak of 7.8 percent.

-Concern about Greece also resurfaced after European Central Bank chief Mario Draghi told a European Parliament committee that Greece has made progress on reforming its economy but has more work to do.
+Concern about Greece also resurfaced after European Central Bank chief Mario Draghi told the European Parliament Committee that Greece has made progress on reforming its economy but has more work to do.

 The threat of supply disruption in a tense Middle East countered concerns about slower growth and resulting sluggish demand for oil.